CrossCheck-Bench: Diagnosing Compositional Failures in Multimodal Conflict Resolution: Introduction

 Multimodal content in the open world frequently exhibits noisy, unreliable, and even deceptive characteristics.
 A product page may display a luxury brand logo with a suspiciously low price, or pair an image of a sports shoe with a textual description of formal wear.
 Humans can instinctively recognize when such visual and textual clues do not align, flagging potential fraud or misrepresentation.
 This ability to resolve cross-modal conflicts is fundamental for any robust multimodal reasoning system~\cite{wang2023aligning,wolf2023fundamental}.
 However, vision-language models (VLMs), which now underpin many content understanding deployments, have not been thoroughly evaluated on their ability to detect and reject contradictions~\cite{tan2020detecting}.
 Most existing VLMs~\cite{li2023blip, alayrac2022flamingo, liu2023visual} are primarily trained and evaluated on aligned datasets, where vision and language describe the same semantic content.
 This alignment-centric paradigm encourages cross-modal consistency but overlooks a critical question: \textit{can models verify whether multimodal signals are logically compatible?} The lack of this capability would pose a tangible risk: models may confidently affirm incompatible clues, producing outputs that are not only inaccurate but also logically inconsistent with the input evidence~\cite{li2023evaluating, liu2023trustworthy}.

 Consequently, there is an urgent need for a benchmark that can effectively evaluate such an ability~\cite{ma2023crepe}.
 While existing benchmarks effectively assess tasks like retrieval~\cite{yang2022blip, wasserman2025real}, description~\cite{maaz2023video, yue2024mmmu}, and entailment~\cite{xie2019visual}, few explicitly test whether multimodal inputs are jointly compatible in a structured, diagnostic way.
 Unlike generation correctness evaluation, validating conflict resolution requires more than local grounding or factual recall—it demands compositional verification across modalities~\cite{johnson2017clevr}.
 Specifically, this ability requires models to (1) localize corresponding semantic entities or attributes in each modality and (2) assess whether these aligned clues are logically compatible.
-However, constructing such data is challenging, as it requires reliable sources for identifying cross-modal contradictions and for synthesising realistic conflict-driven evaluation cases~\cite{johnson2017clevr}.
+However, constructing such data is highly challenging, as it depends on reliable data sources to identify contradictory entities across different modalities and create realistic conflict-based evaluation tasks~\cite{johnson2017clevr}.